 Definition: The number of magnetic lines of forces set up in a magnetic circuit is called Magnetic Flux.
-It is analogous to electric current I in an electric circuit.
+It is analogous to electric current, I in an electric circuit.
 Its SI unit is Weber (Wb) and its CGS unit is Maxwell.
 It is denoted by φm.
 The magnetic flux measures through flux meter.
 The fluxmeter has to measure coil which measures the variation of voltage to measure the flux.

 If the magnetic field is constant than the magnetic flux passing through a surface (S) is

-B – magnitude of magnetic field
+B – the magnitude of the magnetic field

 S – area of surface

 θ – angle between the magnetic field lines and perpendicular distance normal to the surface area

 Magnetic flux for a closed surface

 E – electromotive force